 \subsection{Noise Robustness}

-Figures \ref{fig:res_noise_f1} and \ref{fig:res_noise_iou} present the performance of the four models at different SNR levels of noise, measured by F1-score and IoU, respectively.
-In terms of F1-score, UNet consistently outperforms the other models across all SNR levels, with UNet++ closely behind.
-SwinUnet, despite initially exceeding DeepLabV3+ in performance, shows a more significant decline as the SNR decreases, making it the least robust model overall.
-When considering the Mean IoU, the models exhibit nearly identical performance.
+Figure~\ref{fig:res_noise} shows the performance of the five models across different SNR levels, measured by mean F1-score and IoU.
+The four 2-D models perform very similar in terms of F1-score, with Swin-UNet achieving the best performance under the lowest SNR conditions.
+When considering mean IoU, UNet and DeepLabV3+ perform best, with the difference becoming more noticeable at lower SNR levels.
+The only 1-D model, PhaseNet, consistently underperforms compared to the others in both F1-score and IoU.

-Interestingly, performance degradation is stronger for classification than for detection.
-For instance, between SNR values of 10 and 0 dB, the models' F1-scores decreased by 10 to 17\%, while the average IoU drop was closer to 5\%.
-Moreover, at the lowest SNR value of -5 dB, all IoU scores remained above 0.6, whereas F1-scores fell below 0.4 for some models.
+Performance degradation is steeper for classification than for detection.
+For example, between SNR values of 10 and 0dB, the F1-scores of the models decreased by 10–17\%, while the average IoU dropped by only about 5\%.
+Moreover, at the lowest SNR level of –10dB, all IoU scores remained above 0.45, whereas F1-scores dropped below 0.2 for some models.